esteinborn/neat-starter/src/posts/my-first-post.md

 ---
-title: This is my first post
+title: This is my first posting
 description: |-
   # **Capitalize**